Ask Wendy – The Query Queen

 Need a writer, editor or proofreader?

-Lauren Holder Raab of Blue Pencil Editing can help with your projects!
-She provides freelance writing, editing and proofreading services for a range of clients (individuals, nonprofits, Fortune 500 companies).
-Projects include books, magazines, marketing materials, technical documents, and Web sites.
-Check out her Web site: www.bluepencilediting.com and tell her Wendy sent you.
+Lauren Holder Raab can help with your projects!
+She provides freelance writing, editing and proofreading services, primarily for authors and literary publications.
+Projects include books, magazines and websites.
+Check out her website, www.laurenholderraab.com, and tell her Wendy sent you.

 Interview with Melissa Donovan, creator of “Writing Forward”